Development

 Metrics of the Context

 In evaluating any new metric, it is appropriate to use the same yardsticks to also appraise the other metrics which practitioners have already been using.
-Research Measurement Technologies (RMT), the company acquiring NCM’s metatags and renaming the key 265 DriverTags, carried out two surveys with Vision Critical’s national U.S. panel.
+Research Measurement Technologies (RMT), the company acquiring NCM’s metatags and renaming the key 265 Value Signals, carried out two surveys with Vision Critical’s national U.S. panel.
 The first, conducted November 4-7, 2014 measured 40 new series using the standard intent to view question and the standard quality rating question used by most practitioners.
 Trailers were the stimuli in that wave and in a second wave February 18- 20, 2015 which measured 22 additional new series.
 Each of the two waves had intab samples of 300 respondents.
 In the second wave the Vision Critical second by second tool called Media Impact was used as a sort of a textured “dial” to get second by second reactions to the stimuli.
 Ten different buttons allowed the collection of reactions along ten different dimensions.
 In normative practice today, one is using a slider or dial that measures a single dimension, representing enjoyment, which was one of the buttons (“Enjoying It”) used in the second wave.

 initial discoveries graph